 This coffee grinder is great for any method of brewing you might want to use.
 Using freshly ground coffee will transform the way you drink your coffee forever.
 And if this grinder is not to your liking, you can have a look at other recommended conical burr grinders here.

-Are Smeg Coffee Makers Any Good?
+Are Smeg Coffee Maker and Grinder Any Good?
 Should You Buy One?

 When it comes to function, Smeg’s coffee maker works just as promised.
 It will brew a nice pot of coffee, it has all the features a coffee maker should have: keep-warm function, auto start, brew strength control.